AxelNathanson/axelnathanson.github.io/README.md

 ### Chalmers University of Technology, MSc in Mathematics
 **Program: Engineering mathematics and computational science, 2019-2021**

+My master programme extended my knowledge of mathematics and statistics while giving me the computational tools to use them.
+I have focused my studies within the fields of algorithms, statistics and machine learning.

 ### Technische Universität München, Exchange
 **Faculty of Mathematics, 2019-2020**

+I was very fortunate to be able to visit the TUM right before Corona hit.
+During my stay, I took courses in German, statistics and Machine Learning.
+The courses that influenced me the most were "Deep Learning", with Prof. Niessner and "Machine Learning for Sequential Data and Graphs" given by Prof. Günnemann.

 ### Chalmers University of Technology, BSc in Physics
 **Program: Engineering Physics, 2016-2019**

 My undergraduate physics programme covered a broad range of subjects in physics, mathematics and engineering.
 The very diverse syllabus covers courses like quantum physics, complex analysis as well as algorithms and statistics.

-For my bachelor thesis, I worked with the department of physics on "Simulating Many-Particle Systems on an Emulated Quantum Computer".
+For my bachelor thesis, I worked with the department of physics on [Simulating Many-Particle Systems on an Emulated Quantum Computer](https://odr.chalmers.se/handle/20.500.12380/300640) (in Swedish).
 I was responsible for a lot of the implementations on the emulated quantum computer, as well as the optimization performed in the study.

 ### Uppsala University
 **Law School, 2014-2015**

 I studied for three semesters at one of the top law school in Sweden.
 During my studies, I realised that I was more interested in mathematics and physics, but did take courses in:
 * Basic legal methods, state law and constitutional EU-law.
-* (Swedish) Civil Law: contract, labour, intellectual property and family law.
+* Civil Law: contract, labour, intellectual property and family law.

 <!---